GEOLYTIX/xyz/DOCUMENTATION.md

 Each function comment should include an `@description` tag.
 It is recommended to use a new line for multiline descriptions.

-The `@param` tag list should incluide nested params only if these are required or optional in the commented function itself.
-An optional [param] is marked in square brackets.
+The `@param` tag list should include only params used as function arguments.

+Parameter properties should be included if used in the method.
+Any optional [property] are marked in square brackets.

+A global typedef should be created for common Mapp objects.

 The `@return` comment tag should state whether a promise is returned which may return an Error object, eg. `@returns {Promise<Object|Error>}`